-GC3 Cross-Registration
+Consortium Cross-Registration

-Students wishing to cross-register for courses at any of the colleges in the Greater Cincinnati Collegiate Connection (GC3) may register with the Registrar using cross-registration forms.
+Students wishing to cross-register for courses at any of the colleges in the Greater Cincinnati Collegiate Connection (GC3) or Online Consortium of Colleges and Universities (OCICU) may register with the Registrar using cross-registration forms.
 Individual conferences with counselors from these colleges are recommended if students plan to pursue four-year degrees there.